top of page

 In Rapid Relaxation sessions you are taught how to shift your physiological state out of a stress response, and back into homeostasis.
 This is a natural function of your nervous system which helps you to stay calm, focussed and feel more confident in the face of challenges.

-Our alternative mode of operation is what’s called a ‘survival’ response.
-It’s your body and mind perceiving something that could be in any way threatening, and revving you up in order to protect yourself or to flee from the situation.
 Being in a survival response will feel familiar to you because it’s all the standard symptoms of stress - things like a raised heart rate, shortened breath, muscular tension, and erratic thinking.

 In these sessions we employ relaxation skills training to teach your body and mind how to enter into a state of calm, centred homeostasis.
 We then use a systematic combination of physical, verbal or visual cues, along with heightened focus and repetition to create a conditioned association in the brain between this physiological state of calm and a 'trigger'.
 This means that, where appropriate, you can shift yourself into this state of calm on command.